 Producer Irwin Yablans suggested the title "Halloween".
 John Carpenter admits that's when the story started taking shape for him.

 The movie is supposed to take place in town called Haddonfield, IL, which doesn't exist.
 There is a Haddonfield, New Jersey, however.
 The movie was actually filmed in LA, and if you look closely in certain shots you can see palm trees in the background.

-Tommy Lee Wallace had worked second unit for Carpenter for Halloween 1 was originally chosen by Carpenter and the producers to direct Halloween 2.
-His approach was more of a Halloween H20 approach, where it' s 5 years later and Lorie was in graduate school when Michael resurfaces.
-But Carpenter insisted this had to be a very next day kind of sequel, and the studio and producers were insisting alot more blood due to the success of Friday the 13th.
+Tommy Lee Wallace had worked second unit for John Carpenter on this film and was originally chosen by Carpenter and the producers to direct Halloween II (1981).
+His approach was more of a Halloween H20: 20 Years Later (1998) approach, where it' s five years later and Lorie was in graduate school when Michael resurfaces.
+But Carpenter insisted this had to be a very next day kind of sequel, and the studio and producers were insisting on a lot more blood due to the success of Friday the 13th (1980).
 Because of all this Wallace decided he wasn't comfortable with the sequel, and he declined.
-He did direct part 3 however.
+He did direct Halloween III: Season of the Witch (1982) however.

 John Carpenter: [Bowling Green] There are numerous references to Carpenter's childhood hometown of Bowling Green, Kentucky.
 The performance of the film's musical score is credited to "The Bowling Green Philharmonic."
 There is no Philharmonic in Bowling Green.
 The "orchestra" is actually Carpenter and assorted musical friends.
 In one scene the subtitle depicts the location as "Smiths Grove, IL."
 Smiths Grove is actually a small town of about 600 people located 15 miles north of Bowling Green on I-65.
 There are also numerous references in Halloween to street names that are major roads in the greater Bowling Green area.